just1and0/React-Native-Paystack-WebView/README.md

 ## [](https://github.com/just1and0/object-to-array-convert#contributions)Contributions

-Want to help make this package even more awesome?
-[Read how to contribute](https://github.com/just1and0/React-Native-Paystack-WebView/blob/master/CONTRIBUTING.md) and feel free to send in your PR!
+Want to help improve this package?
+[Read how to contribute](https://github.com/just1and0/React-Native-Paystack-WebView/blob/master/CONTRIBUTING.md) and feel free to submit your PR!

 ## [](https://github.com/just1and0/React-Native-Paystack-WebView#licensing)Licensing

-This project is licensed under MIT license.
+This project is licensed under the MIT License.

 ## Related Projects